LordButley/itspuppytime/README.md

 * As a user, I want to be able to access the website on desktop, tablet and mobile devices, to ensure high convenience.
 * As a user, I want to be able to easily access the social media accounts of "It's Puppy Time"
 * As a user, I want to gain valuable insight and knowledge on what to do to prepare for a new puppy
-* As a user, I want a list of items to buy for the puppy.
-* As a user, I want to know what to do on the day I pick up the puppy
+* As a user, I want to know what to expect on the day I pick up the puppy
-* As a user, I want to know what to expect and what to do the first night I have a puppy
 * As a user, I want to know what to do in the weeks after getting a puppy
 * As a user, I want to be able to contact the website